Tutorial: TMS resting motor threshold automatic estimation

 - Connect the TMS (MagVenture/MagStim) to the NMOD desktop computer using the vendor serial cable.

-- Turn on the EMG desktop WIFI receiver and activate one EMG sensor with a 84ms delay.
+- Turn on the EMG desktop WIFI receiver and activate one EMG sensor – with a 156ms delay.

 - Turn on the CED Power3 1401 and connect the relevant EMG to the first digital port “0”.

-- Connect the NMOD trigger pedal to the “Trigger” port of the CED Power3 1401.
+- Connect the TMS Trigger Out coaxial ourput to the “Trigger” port of the CED Power3 1401.

 - Start Matlab 2017b on the NMOD facility desktop computer.